 In addition to the existing parking areas at JN Port, the Port is developing Centralized Parking Plaza with an objective to provide parking facility for trucks carrying export containers and enable completing pre-gate entry formalities and documentation for export etc. under one window system.
 The parking area is being developed in an area of 45 Ha for parking of 1,538 Trailers and will have all the facilities like Custom documentation system, banking, cafeteria and many other facilities to give comfort to the drivers.

 This will reduce congestion of parked container trucks on JNPT roads and help the respective Terminals to plan their TT movements in a better way.
-This new facility is expected to be operational by April-2010.
+The date for submission of tender for O&M the facility was 30.06.2020 and tender opened on 01.07.2020.
+Total 8 bids received and the evaluation is in progress.
+This new facility is expected to be fully operational by Oct.-2020.
+JNPCT Parking Yard is operating from Centralized Parking Plaza.

 To cater to the future traffic, JN Port, through NHAI, has awarded the work of widening of 43.9 Kms. length of NH 4B, SH 54 and Amra Marg Linkages to 6 / 8 lanes along with two lanes service roads by SPV formed by JNPT, NHAI and CIDCO.
 The work on the project which is being executed on EPC mode in 4 civil packages is expected for completion in Dec.
 2020.